Content on this page was generated by AI and has not been manually reviewed.

 What should I do if a download fails due to a transient network error?

 Retrying with a simple loop or using tools that support automatic retries like wget -t 0 for infinite retries can help.
 For large tasks, consider scripting retries with backoff.
+Discover the fastest and most reliable dns servers with nslookup: Benchmark Latency and Reliability 2026

 How can I monitor download progress in a script?